ManuGithubSteam/LinJarK/README.md

 How does all this work ?
 -------------------------
 When you speak in your microphone, Simon is comparing your speech with the data in the language model, if he finds the word in the model, he can understand you.
 Then he will launch some scripts according to what you say eg. check the weather for you.
+MarryTTS is then used to answer you in German with synthesized speech.

 BASE: language model
 ---------------------